xushangning/cs386/2-oracle/readme.md

+# 2-Oracle
-You should structure the project folder for 2-oracle like this:
+Please organize the project folder for 2-oracle like this:
 ```
 2-oracle
 |